makflakes/Recommender-System-for-QA-regarding-Islam/README.md

 3. The User query is similarly made into semantic vector representation using the ```Embedder``` and the output results are the top 5 ranked results based on cosine similarity between the Query and the XML data.

+### Features that didn't make it to the final website :

+1. Statistics computed using XPath for theologian and book references were collected by us.
+However, we still need to work on how and where to best display such stats on the wesbite.

+2. OpenAI's semantic search using their 'Ada-02' model has been implemented and is present in the XML data.
+However, to query such embeddings would require making use of OpenAI API Keys which would require extra security measures to ensure that they dont get leaked when the website is hosted.
+Additionally, such an implementation on the hosted website would cost us money.
+Thus, we opt for a similarly sophisticated OpenSource Semantic Search using GPT4All.